rishabRB/college_project_2023/README.md

 ---
 > **Description**

-A library management system using Python, HTML, and CSS.
+A library management system using Node and react .
 Here is an outline of the main sections you might include in the proposal:

 Introduction: Provide an overview of the library management system project, including its purpose and goals.